rikdata/rikdata.github.io/transaction/README.md

 Next, select the transaction type as "Subinventory Transfer."

 The app will fetch all the related information required to complete the Subinventory Transfer.
-It will take you to a confirmation screen where you need to validate all information and enter other required information such as From Subinventory, To Subinventory, Quantity, Serial and Lot Infomation.
+It will take you to a confirmation screen where you need to validate all information and enter other required information such as From Subinventory, To Subinventory, Quantity, Serial, and Lot Infomation.

 <img src="/images/ScreenShots/transaction/subinventory_transfer/rikdata_subinv_transfer_06.JPG" width="250"/>